Ian Fleming Took the Name James Bond From an American Bird Expert

 While the real James Bond made his mark in ornithology, you'll find it captivating that Ian Fleming's choice of this name for his fictional spy was purely serendipitous.

-Fleming, inspired by the American ornithologist's book 'Birds of the West Indies,' sought what he considered the 'dullest name in the world' for his secret agent.
+Fleming, inspired by the American ornithologist’s book ‘Birds of the West Indies,’ sought what he considered the ‘dullest name in the world’ for his secret agent.
 He believed this unremarkable moniker would be perfect for a covert operative.
+Fleming envisioned a character that would blend into any environment, someone who could easily be overlooked yet still achieve remarkable feats.
+In his quest for inspiration, he also pondered Norway’s unique honors for animals, marveling at how even the most unassuming creatures could be recognized for their contributions to nature.
+This notion further fueled his desire to create a protagonist who, despite a mundane name, would ultimately embody bravery, cunning, and resourcefulness in the field.

 Interestingly, Fleming never asked permission to use Bond's name, and the real Bond found the situation humorous when he discovered it in 1961.
 Their paths crossed in Jamaica in 1964, just months before Fleming's death, creating an unexpected connection between their legacies.